Fire service historian and author

 IRU

-New Dimension appliance with decontamination equipment for use at chemical, nuclear, biological and conventional terrorist incidents.
+New Dimension appliance with decontamination equipment for use at chemical, biological, radiological and nuclear incidents.
 It's a big decontamination unit.

 Incident support unit